Read the latest news on construction (tower ) cranes throughout New Zealand.

 The following page lists some of the common hazards found when working around Cranes.
 This list is by no means exhaustive.

 The Crane Association of New Zealand (Inc.) has a number of tools to assist a PCBU by ensuring that an appropriate lift planning process is in place.

-Lift planning in New Zealand can be broken into three distinct types:
+Lift planning in New Zealand can be broken into four distinct types: